|

 This 3D-folded Christmas Tree card is such a fun and easy craft to make for the holidays!
 And a lovely 3D effect makes it the perfect embellishment for the front of a Christmas card.
 Besides, this DIY is so versatile!
 You can turn it into an ornament by adding twine or glue it to a skewer and display it as your Christmas decor!
 The best part is that for this craft, all you need is green paper and scissors.
 Most importantly, if you skip the hot glue and use thinner paper, this Christmas craft is suitable even for preschoolers!
 So, without further due, let’s get crafty!

-This card requires more advanced fine motor skills and concentration to independently complete, so children younger than kindergarten might require adult assistance.
+This card requires more advanced fine motor skills and concentration to complete independently, so children younger than kindergarten might require adult assistance.

 Instructions